-But the problem here is that to really embrace homeschooling, you need not to have a high pressured job you still have to do 8 hours a day.
+But the problem here is that to really embrace homeschooling, you need to not have a high-pressured job you still have to do eight hours a day.
 These articles seem only geared towards parents who are not working full-time at the same time.

 And then there is the refreshing cohort of realistic parents — those who understand that being bored feeds the imagination.
 The ones that don't need 10 different apps or screens to keep their children amused every second of the day.